 Governor Bredesen Announces Grant for Gatlinburg-Pigeon Forge Airport

-Nashville, TN—Governor Phil Bredesen announced today that the state will provide an Aeronautics Grant in the amount of $249,000 to Gatlinburg-Pigeon Forge Airport to assist with improvements to the facility.
+Nashville, TN—Governor Phil Bredesen announced today that the state will provide an Aeronautics Grant in the amount of $102,150 to the Gatlinburg-Pigeon Forge Airport in Sevier County to assist with improvements to the facility.

 Tennessee Department of Transportation Commissioner Gerald Nicely explained that the grants are made available through the department’s Aeronautics Division.
 “This Division administers federal and state funding to assist in the location, design, construction and maintenance of Tennessee’s diverse public aviation system,” reported Nicely.
 “We are pleased to be able to provide millions of dollars each year for the betterment of our airports through our grant programs.”